-Marc is Vice Chair of the firm's Entertainment Law Department and a seasoned entertainment attorney with a broad range of experience in film, television and digital media.
+Marc is Chair of the firm's Entertainment Law Department and a seasoned entertainment attorney with a broad range of experience in film, television and digital media.

 His clients include film and television companies, financiers, producers, directors, writers, talent and other content providers, as well as businesses in the digital, gaming and new media industries.